 All campers must submit a completed Personal Health and Medical Record upon arrival at camp.
-Forms may be returned at the conclusion of each session.
+Forms will be returned at the conclusion of each session during check-out or will be destroyed.

-Swim checks are required for all campers.
+Swim checks are required for all campers that engage in aquatics activities.
+Swim check completion is not required, though an attempt must be made for safety assessment.
 Times for swim-checks will be announced during check-in.